These regulations are prescribed pursuant to paragraph 2 of Article 22 of the Government Procurement Act (hereinafter referred to as the “Act”).

 The documentary proof referred to in subparagraph 1 of the preceding paragraph shall include invoices, receipts, record or statements of all of the items; except otherwise provided in the contract, photocopies may be used as proof.

 The contract may prescribe that the provider shall be entitled to receive a partial payment of service fees in advance after signing the contract.
 The remaining fees are payable monthly or by installments.
 The amount and conditions of each payment shall be clearly stated in the contract.

 In principle, the advance fees referred to in the preceding paragraph shall not exceed 30% of the total contract value or 30% of the upper limit of the total price payable.

-An entity that entrusts a provider for information service shall state in the invitation documents the ownership of any intellectual property rights derived from the work of the information service provided by the provider, and the legal obligation of the provider to handle and become responsible for matters that involve the infringement of rights of a third party.
+An entity that entrusts a provider for professional service shall state in the invitation documents the ownership of any intellectual property rights derived from the work of the service provided by the provider, and the legal obligation of the provider to handle and become responsible for matters that involve the infringement of rights of a third party.